 I wrote in one of my public relations classes that the GoPro did a good job in its campaign of being a viral video content camera and this goes way back, nothing new in 2020.
 It’s known for user-generated content, allowing any kind of person, no matter the activity, to show their content.
 Their hashtags helped a lot (#GoPro is growing by the minute).
 It also did sponsorships for athletes and influencers and continues to do so.

 I’ll make it simple here: the latest released GoPros have always improved its camera quality by the year.
 Those are the best GoPros to pick up because you get the highest level of quality in terms of contrast, sharpness, resolution, color for your shots.

 Most GoPros have the standard Hero body (which I have) and there are other GoPros that are smaller than that.
 Personally, I love the standard Hero bodies because it has more functionality to it whereas you can have a screen with it to a touch screen.
 A GoPro session, which is the smaller version, only has a lens attached to it.

-There are a few models of GoPro and there is always usually a later one being put out in the market.
-As of 2020, here are some good models to go with:
+There are a few models of GoPro and there is always usually a later one being put out on the market.
+You can always see what the latest make is over at GoPro’s official site.